dantasse/ssuiweb2014/p2/project2.md

 - endY: Ending y coordinate of line.
 Must be >=0.

 #### Rectangle
-Inherits from: Primitive (implemented for you)
+Inherits from: Primitive (already implemented for you)

-Draws a rectangle
+Draws a rectangle (not filled in).

 Constructor Parameter: